univox-students/wcr/README.md

 - not robust: we have to wake the CMS up everytime we visit the website, this means we have a long loading time.
 Also not good for scaling up the website (if we have too many events)
 - the backend api is public: mostly ok when we don't store sensitive information on the website, but would be an issue if we want to decentralise the website further

-**Remark:** there is an option for upgrading Heroku to [Standard 1X](https://www.heroku.com/pricing) plan $25/months to avoid the idle issue of CMS.
-We will enjoy a 512MB bandwith (half of the AWS plan).
-The total price for this option is $30/month, or $360/months.
+**Remark:** there is an option for upgrading Heroku, see [new pricing](https://www.heroku.com/pricing).
+Unfortunately the other Heroku options are unreasonably expensive for WCR.

 ### Wix is the cheapest, why not Wix?
 - limited decentralisation (2 collaboration accounts), difficult to maintain